lstrobel/ultimate-chinese/CONTRIBUTING.md

 There are a lot of different ways to pronounce Chinese words, differing across dialects, regions, context, and even individual speakers.
 Our pronunciations are all romanized using [Hanyu Pinyin](https://en.wikipedia.org/wiki/Pinyin).

 We aim to provide a narrow view of pronunciation.
 When at all possible, and agreed to across the strait, we display the Modern Standard Mandarin pronunciation.
 When it exists, we can instead add a distinction between the difference in colloquial pronunciation between Taiwan and standard Mainland Chinese.
 Due to its presence in proficiency tests, we also document erhua pronunciations.
-Finally, if a word has a nearly ubiquitous colloquial pronunciation that is not standard, we include that as well.
+Finally, if a word has a *nearly ubiquitous* colloquial pronunciation that is not standard, we include that as well.

-We do not include pronunciations that:
+We currently do not include pronunciations that:

 - Exist in other 方言/topolects (e.g., Cantonese, Hakka, etc.)
 - Exist in colloquial Mandarin from other regions (e.g., Singapore, Malaysia, etc.)
 - Are rare, archaic, historical, or literary
-- Are variants of the standard pronunciation that are not commonly used
+- Are uncommon variants of the standard pronunciation

 A rough guideline for choosing what pronunciations to include is: "would a Chinese teacher from (Taiwan/Mainland) accept this pronunciation as correct?"
 If the answer is yes, include it.
 If the answer is no, don't include it.